Coaching clients toward financial-planning success

 - “Quarterbacking” the coordination with clients’ other trusted advisors on a regular basis.

-Tyler Holden is a wealth-management advisor at Holden Financial Group, based in Greenwood Village, Colorado.
+Tyler Holden is a principal and wealth-management advisor at Resolute Wealth Partners, based in Greenwood Village, Colorado.
 Mr. Holden’s firm provides a comprehensive offering of products and services to his clients, including financial planning; retirement and investment planning; strategies for funding education; and a variety of insurance services, including life insurance, disability income, long-term-care planning, and annuities.

 A native of Colorado, Mr. Holden was a talented athlete in several sports.
 He played football for a nationally ranked high school team and was recruited by the University of Wyoming, where he started for three years as a wide receiver.
 Mr. Holden earned a Bachelor of Arts degree in communication and was a three-time Academic All-Mountain West Conference award winner, earned Academic All-District his senior year, and was elected into the inaugural class of the National Football Foundation Hampshire Honor Society.